vuola/UH_NumericalMethods/README.md

 ## Installing the full development stack and compiling in Ubuntu

 This chapter contains instructions for installing the full development environment.
-The build has been tested with both Ubuntu 22.04 / python 3.10 and Ubuntu 24.04 / python 3.12
+The build has been tested with both Ubuntu 22.04 / python 3.10 and Ubuntu 24.04 / python 3.12.

+Before starting make sure that you have installed dependencies from chapter `Mathematical libraries used in programs and scripts`.

 ### Pull the code repository